SmoothSpatula/RoRRRandomizer/README.md

 # RoRRRandomizer
 Adds a survivor, skill, and artifact randomizer when you start a game.

-You can set the mod options via ImGui ("INSERT" key) or by editing the it manually (found at ReturnOfModding/config/RoRRRandomizer/cfg.toml).
+You can set the mod options via ImGui ("INSERT" key) or by editing `ReturnOfModding/config/RoRRRandomizer/cfg.toml`.

 You can enable/disable skills in the ImGui settings.